KyrelT/Brick-Breaker-Game/README.md

-# COMP2042_CW_hcykt2
+# Brick Buster Game
-Java Coursework
+Java Programmed
 Name : Kyrel Tan Yan Hee
-Course : Computer Science with Artificial Intelligence
-OWA: hcykt2

 ---------How To Run
 .
 Open up the project on IntelliJ IDEA after extracting the zip file